 Most first-time visitors focus on Higashi Chaya District, but Kanazawa has other preserved teahouse areas that feel calmer and more intimate.

-- Nishi Chaya District: Smaller than Higashi Chaya, but often more pleasant for travelers who enjoy wandering without heavy crowds.
+- Nishi Chaya District: Smaller than Higashi Chaya, but often pleasant for travelers who enjoy wandering without heavy crowds.
 The traditional wooden facades and slower pace are a big part of its appeal.

 The Backstreets of Nagamachi Samurai District